rickhagwal/Sentiment_Analysis/README.md

 Task 7: Defining our Performance Metrics

-Task 8: Creating our Training Loop
+Task 8: Creating Training Loop

 Task 9: Loading and Evaluating our Model

 #### Model Training:

 Loaded in pre-trained BERT model, encode(To Convert text into numerical data) it with custom Output layer.
-And then, split datset into train and validation datsets, using stratified approach.
+And then, split datset into train and validation datsets, using stratified approach, to preserve classes in same ratio in both training and test set.
+Here used, test set as 15%.
+Thus, for each class, 85% data should be in train dataset and 15% data should be in valid dataset.

 #### Performance Metrics used: